Simple Pendulum Calculator

 Click on the "Calculate" to show the result and information about the motion.

-Make your length measurement from the pivot to the center of mass to ensure more reliable data.
+1. Measure the length from the pivot point to the center of mass of the pendulum bob.

 A pendulum calculator is an online tool that calculates the basic parameters of a simple pendulum, including the period, length, and frequency based on information supplied by the user.
 The oscillator calculator takes the complexity out of physics calculations, and in addition to its usefulness to students studying oscillation dynamics, it is useful for educators and researchers studying pendulum mechanisms.